mszeu/PayShieldPressureTest/README.md

 PayShield stress utility by Marco S. Zuppone - msz@msz.eu
 To get more info about the usage invoke it with the -h option
-This software is open source and it is under the Affero AGPL 3.0
+This software is open source, and it is under the Affero AGPL 3.0

 Return code: 0 OK